gumonteilh/nvim-pi/README.md

 # nvim-pi

-A small Neovim plugin to keep pi in a side terminal.
+A small Neovim plugin to work with pi in a side terminal.

 ## Features

-- opens pi in a right-side terminal split
+- Spawn Pi in a side terminal
-- toggles that split on and off
-- runs `:checktime` on common editor events so files edited by pi are reloaded
-- provides `:PiInlineEdit` for quick file-local edits through hidden pi RPC
+- Auto-reload files after Pi updates them
+- Inline edits from the buffer
+- Ask questions from the buffer
+- Explain LSP diagnostics

 ## Requirements